by Jim Haldenwang

 so that

-equation or equation
+or

 Now as r approaches 2M, dt/dr approaches infinity.
 This is a time dilation effect.
 Any message sent via light signal from near the event horizon (r = 2M) to an observer far from the black hole will be stretched out or dilated.
 The closer the emitter of the light signal is to the event horizon, the more stretched out the message will appear to the far-away observer.
 The frequency of the light signal decreases, or redshifts, because lower frequency light carries less information per unit of time (the far-away observer's wristwatch time).
 The closer to the event horizon the light signal is sent from, the greater is the redshift observed from far away.
 When the emitter is very close to the event horizon, the observed redshift is so great that the light signal disappears altogether.
 For this reason, the event horizon is sometimes called the infinite redshift horizon.